lawnjunk/taskomatic-api/README.md

 #### Response

 ## RANDOM TASK
-The `/randtask` endpoint is used to manage the CRUD opperations of the task model, with the added side-effect that it will automaticly be marked as completed after a random interval within 10 seconds.
+The `/randtask` endpoint is used to manage the CRUD operations of the Task-Model, with the added side effect that it will automatically be marked as completed after a random interval within 10 seconds.
 ### POST /randtask
 #### Requirements
 #### Response